doing-science-to-stuff/ndt/aws/README.md

 snapshot as the starting point for future cluster instances.

 1. Open the [snapshots console](https://console.aws.amazon.com/ec2/v2/#Snapshots).
-2. Locate the "Snapshot ID" of the snampshot you are interested in.
+2. Locate the "Snapshot ID" of the snapshot you are interested in.
 3. Add an `ebs` section to `~/.parallelcluster/config`:
     ```text
     [ebs snapshot_name]